 The ancient city of Istanbul is unlike any other.
 It has been the site of human settlement for 3000 years and was colonised in the 7th century BC by the Greeks.
-The city now proudly displays the treasures of the Egyptian, Muslim, Ottoman and European cultures which influenced the city over the years.
+The city now proudly displays the treasures of the Egyptian, Muslim, Ottoman, and European cultures which influenced the city over the years.

 Istanbul is split into two halves and, uniquely, different continents by the glittering blue ribbon of the Bosphorus strait.
 Travellers who take the opportunity to sail these beautiful Bosphorus waters as we did, will see the wooded hills of Asia from one deck and the shores of Europe from the other.
 Let’s check out the top things to see in Istanbul!

-The Hagia Sophia, also known as Church of the Holy Wisdom, is a cathedral that is arguably thought of as the most important of all Byzantine structures.
-Built by the same Emperor who commissioned the Basilica Cistern this cathedral is pastel peach, pink and blue and features domes, towers and arches.
+Hagia Sophia, also known as the Church of the Holy Wisdom, is a cathedral that is arguably thought of as the most important of all Byzantine structures.
+Built by the same Emperor who commissioned the Basilica Cistern this cathedral is pastel peach, pink and blue, and features domes, towers, and arches.
 Inside, the domes, opulently decorated with carvings and exquisite mosaics, seem to float as the supports are cleverly disguised.

-02 – Topkapi Palace
+Wander around Topkapi Palace

 The Topkapi Palace is our next destination.
 Built between 1466 and 1478 by Sultan Mehmet II this gorgeous example of Ottoman architecture sits atop lush green hills overlooking the water with great views of each part of the city.

 Topkapi translates locally as ‘The Gate of Cannons’ after the huge, imposing cannons at the entrance.
 The area is vast as Topkapi was the centre of Ottoman political reign for 400 years.
 Each new Sultan added a section to the palace according to his particular tastes or needs.
 A maze of buildings, each with a slightly different take on Middle Eastern style are connected by courtyards and gates.
-The curves, colours and intricate balconies and arches are stunning.
+The curves, colours, and intricate balconies and arches are stunning.

 The buzz of the Grand Bazaar is a shock after the tranquillity we have enjoyed so far.
 This sprawling covered market in the centre of the old town was effectively the first ‘shopping mall’ ever built.
 In Byzantine times this area was home to the local market, during Ottoman rule it expanded and became a commercial centre for the whole empire.
-Now it is home to over 4000 shops and stalls and we were glad of a guide…getting lost would be very easy.
+Now it is home to over 4000 shops and stalls and we were glad for a guide…getting lost would be very easy.

 Make sure you look up and around while you shop.
 There is beauty and incredible design to appreciate and it would be a shame to be distracted by one more carpet, piece of jewellery of box of Turkish Delight.
 The local merchants on the outside of the main market are worth visiting.
 They are friendly, as long as you’re buying, and fascinating to talk to.
 They have sadly been priced out of the busier part of the market by higher rents and it’s important to ‘buy local’ wherever you can.

-The Basilica Cistern in the area of Sultanahmet is a must see when visiting Istanbul.
+The Basilica Cistern is the area of Sultanahmet and is a must-see when visiting Istanbul.
 We descended under the city into a subterranean world of deep caverns and soaring Byzantine columns.
-The grandeur of the cistern is simply jaw dropping.
+The grandeur of the cistern is simply jaw-dropping.
 The structure was built in 532 by Emperor Justinian to service the water supply needs of his Great Palace.

-A day packed with sight-seeing begins with the Maiden Tower, a building whose history is at the heart of fairy and folk tales.
+A day packed with sightseeing begins with the Maiden Tower, a building whose history is at the heart of fairy and folk tales.
 We sail up to the tiny islet it sits on at the southern entrance of the strait.
-Legend tells the story of a father building the tower to protect his much loved daughter from a prophecy that a snake would kill her on her 18th birthday.
+Legend tells the story of a father building the tower to protect his much-loved daughter from a prophecy that a snake would kill her on her 18th birthday.
 Sadly, the young woman’s life was cut short by a snake brought in from the mainland in a basket of fruit, destiny cannot be avoided it seems.

 The last part of our tour of Istanbul brings us back out into the fresh open air and towards the water again.
-The Ortokoy neighbourhood of the city, on the European side, is dominated by a Muslim Mosque, a Christian Church and a Jewish synagogue.
+The Ortokoy neighbourhood of the city, on the European side, is dominated by a Muslim Mosque, a Christian Church, and a Jewish synagogue.
 This sums up perfectly the balance of religion and culture within Istanbul.

 Ortaköy is considered by locals and tourists alike to be the ‘nicest’ part of the city.
 Sitting in an airy, stylish bar drinking Turkish coffee with the Bosphorus strait and suspension bridge as a backdrop was definitely a lovely experience.
 There are numerous modern coffee bars on the squares and tiny old tea houses in the alleys and there’s the odd fancy, booming nightclub sharing air space with the call to prayer from the mosque.
 Ortaköy is the perfect place to end our day as the old, new and very different happily co-exist and it is this which makes Istanbul such a special place.

-A trip to Istanbul is not complete without sailing on the Bosphorus strait. and exploring the Princes’ Islands comprising of Büyükada, Heybeliada, Burgazada, and Kınalıada where you will find quaint life without cars, only horse and carts.
+A trip to Istanbul is not complete without sailing on the Bosphorus strait. and exploring the Princes’ Islands comprising Büyükada, Heybeliada, Burgazada, and Kınalıada where you will find quaint life without cars, only horses and carts.
 You will find some awesome eateries on the islands that will leave you wanting to stay for your next meal of fresh fish and tasty meatballs whilst overlooking the harbour.

-Istanbul Tourist Pass
+Get the Istanbul Tourist Pass

 Getting to Istanbul from Ataturk airport

 There are so many beautiful budget and luxury places to stay in Istanbul to suit suit any budget and style.
 Little Big Traveler raves about Hotel Bankerhan, a neat and contemporary boutique hotel in Karaköy